 £17.45 (price 2017) at Amazon.co.uk

-Or rather, it offers a special woodworker’s clamp that has exactly the same function: the PRO 65-150-W. And I did not notice it until I had discovered this possibility.
+Or rather, they offer a special woodworker’s clamp that has exactly the same function: the PRO 65-150-W. And I did not notice it until I had discovered this possibility.